PV and ENERGY CONSERVATION

 - DON’T FORGET THE LIGHTS

 - Lighting accounts for about 15% of household energy use.
-If you swap the standard incandescent light bulbs for energy-saving compact fluorescents, you can save roughly $60 each year on electricity.
+If you swap the standard incandescent light bulbs for energy-saving LEDs, you can save roughly $160 each year on electricity!
+When purchasing light bulbs check the lumen per watt ratio.
+This will tell you how much light you will get per watt.
+When calculating your potential savings we used an LED that is 5 times as efficient as an incandescent light bulb, but they can get up to 12 times as efficient.
 Don’t forget to turn off lights that aren’t being used and utilize natural light as often as possible.

 - USE APPLIANCES EFFICIENTLY

 - Set your refrigerator temperature between 38-42 degrees Fahrenheit; your freezer should be set between 0-5 degrees Fahrenheit.
 Use the power-save switch if your fridge has one, and make sure the door seals tightly.
 You can check this by making sure that a dollar bill closed in between the door gaskets is difficult to pull out.
 If it slides easily between the gaskets, often a thorough cleaning of the gasket and refrigerator metal surface it seals to will tighten the seal.
 Most refrigerators will have adjustable hinges that can help improve the seal.
 It also helps a lot if the refrigerator is perfectly level.
 If the gaskets are still not sealing properly call the manufacturer for a replacement set.